Oghma-Infinium/Vagabond/README.md

 **DISCLAIMERS:**
 - Vagabond only supports English Steam versions of Skyrim SE.
 GOG and other languages are not supported.
 - HDD and external SSD installs are absolutely not supported.
-- Any remote PC / desktop service or apps are not supported.
+- Any remote PC / desktop services or apps are not supported.
 - At least 10GB of VRAM on GPU is recommended for the list, otherwise you'll experience frequent stutters in exteriors.
 - Only Windows 10/11 operating systems are supported.
 Windows LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK.**